uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/lapack/lapack-like-extensions.inc.rst

 .. container::

-   oneAPI Math Kernel Library DPC++ provides additional routines to extend the functionality of the LAPACK routines.
+   oneAPI Math Library DPC++ provides additional routines to extend the functionality of the LAPACK routines.
 These include routines to compute many independent factorizations, linear equation solutions, and similar.
    The following table lists the LAPACK-like Extensions routine groups.